DanielJohnston/techtest-database/README.md

 - [x] As a user, to be able to store in a manner following the specified behaviour, I would like the web submission to use http://localhost:4000/set?somekey=somevalue as the request for storing data

-- [ ] As a user, so that I can see how to retrieve data, I want http://localhost:4000/ to show me a form to retrieve data
+- [x] As a user, so that I can see how to retrieve data, I want http://localhost:4000/ to show me a form to retrieve data

+- [x] As a user, to be able to retrieve data in a manner following the specified behaviour, I would like the web submission to use http://localhost:4000/get?key=somekey as the request for retrieving data

 - [ ] As a user, so that I can retrieve information I've stored, I would like to pass information to a server and then retrieve it later